Guitar Center Return Policy: Here’s Everything You Gotta Know To Make a Return

 Be sure you pay attention to any issues with the guitar (before you buy) so you don’t run into any hassles when you try to make a return and they dispute the condition of the instrument.

-Are There Any Exceptions to the 45 Days?
+All The Exceptions to the 45 Days

 14 Days